jaymzh/SCALE_network_public/SCALE15x/README.md

 4. Keep hold reset button until pings look something like the below(this is on ubuntu 16.04 other OS may look alittle diffrent)
 <copy ping output here>
 5. Release the reset button after you see the above pings
-6. Run XXXXX to upload the firmware.
+6. Run "atftp --option "mode octet" --option "timeout  60" --verbose --trace -p -l openwrt-15.05.1-ar71xx-generic-wndr3800ch-squashfs-factory.img 192.168.1.1" to upload the firmware.
 As soon as the tftp transfer stops pings will stop too.
 7. The router will reboot and ask the network for a dhcp address.
 From here the router is ready to receive it's config.

 ##Defaut hp switch